JayaniLakshika/Monash_PhD_thesis/chapters/05-chap5.html.md

 Two primary treatments were considered in the experiment: the NLDR method and the distance scale factor.

-The first treatment consisted of five NLDR methods: *tSNE, UMAP, PHATE, PaCMAP, and TriMAP* each producing a \gD{} representation.
+The first treatment consisted of five NLDR methods: *tSNE, UMAP, PHATE, PaCMAP, and TriMAP* each producing a $2\text{-}D$ representation.

 The second treatment, the distance scale factor, controlled the degree of cluster separation in the high-dimensional space.
 Five categorical levels: *small, small–medium, medium, medium–large, and large* were defined to represent increasing degrees of separability.
 This categorical design enhances interpretability and perceptual distinctness, allowing participants to discern meaningful structural differences while maintaining robustness against minor data variations.